Money & Business · Guide · Writing & Content

 How to Start a Blog

-Start a blog in a weekend: platform, domain, first post, and a sane posting cadence you can hold.
+Start a blog in a weekend: choose a platform, grab a domain, write your first post, and set a sustainable cadence.
+Free guide with no registration required.

 Starting a blog in 2026 sounds anachronistic — the internet has moved on to video and social feeds.
 But owned writing still compounds: blog posts rank in Google for years, build authority, and create surface area for opportunities.
 A blog is an asset; a social feed is a performance.